kng66/Mini-project-3/README.md

 # Mini-project-3

 ##Info
-This repository consists of the parse file and the dataset folder.
+This repository consists of the parse file.
 The pydicom package is to read DICOM file and transfer DICOM tags into a dictionary.
 The dictionary will recevice information of the DICOM image file and parsed into a FHIR ImagingStudy resourse standard.

 ###Installation